 Investigator: Dr Brigitte Steger

 I have collaborated with a wide range of researchers from various disciplines, exploring social and cultural aspects of sleep, mainly in Japan (see list of publications).

-'The Japanese Art of (Not) Sleeping', article originally published in CAM 77, was re-published on the BBC Worldservice website, 23 May 2016 (officially 6 May); the article has been accessed by about half a million unique browsers in the first month and translated into Turkish, Spanish, Hausa, Bahasa Indonesia, Farsi (Persian), Chinese, Vietnamese and Portuguese on BBC websites and the research has also been published in Russian, Vietnamese, Azeri (Azerbaijani), Italian, Albanian, Taiwanese, Chinese, Romanian, Japanese, Greek, Polish, French, Georgian, Arabic, Czech, Serbo-croation, Latvian, Hungarian and others.
+'The Japanese Art of (Not) Sleeping', article originally published in CAM 77, was re-published on the BBC Worldservice website, 23 May 2016 (officially 6 May); the article has been accessed by about half a million unique browsers in the first month (more than a million by early 2017) and translated into Turkish, Spanish, Hausa, Bahasa Indonesia, Farsi (Persian), Chinese, Vietnamese and Portuguese on BBC websites and the research has also been published in Russian, Vietnamese, Azeri (Azerbaijani), Italian, Albanian, Taiwanese, Chinese, Romanian, Japanese, Greek, Polish, French, Georgian, Arabic, Czech, Serbo-croation, Latvian, Hungarian and many others.

 'The Big Sleep', article published in CAM 77, the almuni magazine of Cambridge University, Lent term (spring) 2016.